 Technical Directors and Managers coordinate activities of technical departments, such as taping, editing, engineering, and maintenance, to produce radio or television programs.

-Technical Managers with little to no experience tend to make between $31780 and $45140 while the more experienced ones make over $104780 per year.
+Technical Directors and Managers with little to no experience tend to make between $34450 and $48520 while the more experienced ones can earn over $110350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Technical Manager is to move to a higher paying state like CA. Right now, the highest paying states for Technical Managers are CA, NY, NJ, DC and IL.
+One of the easiest ways to increase your salary as a Technical Director and Manager is to move to a higher paying state like NY.
+Right now, the highest paying states for Technical Directors and Managers are NY, CA, NJ, DC and CT.

-3 other factors that can increase your salary as A Technical Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Technical Director and Manager is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Technical Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Technical Directors and Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons